|Posted by Boyd Harrison on November 4, 2017 at 3:55 PM||comments (1)|

 (h.)
 Proposed occupation or profession

 2. List courses taken and grades received Senior Year; extracurricular activities, indicating positions of leadership; special activities or honors you have received; any hobbies and/or special interest.
-Please include a transcript.
+Please include an offical transcript.

 3. Include the names, occupations and phone numbers of two people who would be able to give a character reference.